Shipilin/specqp/docs/specqp_manual.rst

 Here one can change the visual representation of the corrected data.
-The options are self explanatory and are applied on pressing the *Plot* button.
+The options are self explanatory and are applied upon pressing the *Plot* button.

 *SAVING DATA*